willdurand-edu/php-slides/src/common/08_model_view_controller.md

     │ └ pineapple.php
     └ tree.php

-## Centralized declaration
+## Centralized Declaration

-Modern frameworks all provide a routing component such as **Symfony2 Routing** component allowing to define all routes in a centralized place and easing `URI` generation.
+Modern frameworks provide a routing component such as the **Symfony2 Routing** component allowing to define routes in a centralized place, and easing `URI` generation.

 This require a single entry point: the **Frontend Controller**.